 Interventions aimed at preventing or treating growth faltering by optimizing and supporting the nutritional well-being of children include community-based supplementary feeding.
 This is the provision of extra food to children or families beyond the normal ration of their home diets, and can take place in the home, feeding centres, health-care centres and schools.

-Current systematic reviews have failed to demonstrate a sizable impact on child growth, however, the small number of studies that exist on this topic make if difficult to reach any firm conclusion, and the results from the current systematic review should be interpreted with caution because of the diversity of the studies included and their limited geographical scope.
+Current systematic reviews have failed to demonstrate a sizable impact on child growth, however, the small number of studies that exist on this topic make it difficult to reach any firm conclusions, and the results from the current systematic review should be interpreted with caution because of the diversity of the studies included and their limited geographical scope.
 Further research is needed before specific recommendations can be made.
 In the meantime, families and children in need should continue to be provided with supplementary foods.